Our Affiliates

 Moore was a pioneer in gender and leadership, global and cross-cultural research and curriculum development.
 She was awarded a Fulbright Fellowship to teach and study women leaders in the United Arab Emirates and published one of the first studies of top Emerati women leaders.
 Other international research evaluated the impact of a customized corporate women’s leadership program in a global services firm in the UK.

-Courses designed by Moore while at Simmons University include the first undergraduate business school course on women and leadership in the United States; an interdisciplinary graduate course on globalization and diversity, and the School of Business' first study abroad course, which provided a cross cultural comparative analysis of women leaders.
+Courses designed by Moore while at Simmons University include the first undergraduate business school course on women and leadership in the United States; an interdisciplinary graduate course on globalization and diversity, and the School of Management' first study abroad course, which provided a cross cultural comparative analysis of women leaders.
 She has led study travel tours to India and the United Arab Emirates.
 Professor Moore designed and taught undergraduate, graduate and executive courses focusing on diversity, gender, and culturally intelligent leadership.
 She is a faculty affiliate of the school's Center for Gender and Organizations, a Fellow of the Leadership Trust Foundation, UK, and has taught at the Indian School of Business, Hyderabad.

 Audrey J. Murrell conducts research, teaching and consulting that helps organizations better utilize and engage their most important assets — their human and social capital.
 She is an Associate Professor of Business Administration, Psychology, Public and International Affairs at the University of Pittsburgh Katz/CBA School of Business and Director of the David Berg Center for Ethics and Leadership.